Risteárd Cooper

 Risteárd Cooper (/'rIshta:rd/; born February 1969) is an Irish actor, comedian, singer and writer and is one third of comedy trio Après Match.

-Cooper attended St Michael's College, Ballsbridge.
+Cooper's parents Cáit Lanigan and Richard Cooper were both educated through Irish and were highly accomplished singers and musicians.
+Risteárd attended Scoil Bhríde, an Irish speaking primary school in Ranelagh, Dublin, and St Michael's College, Ballsbridge.

 He joined the National Youth Theatre aged 16.
 On leaving school Cooper gained a singing scholarship at the College of Music, Dublin and graduated from the acting program at the Samuel Beckett Centre, Trinity College.

 He lived in New York for several years, where he worked at the Ensemble Studio Theatre, the Irish Rep and Chicago's Steppenwolf Theatre Company (founded by, amongst others, John Malkovich) playing Mickey in the American premiere of Jez Butterworth's Olivier award-winning play, Mojo directed by Ian Rickson.

 He has played lead roles in major theatres in Ireland, the UK and the USA including Observe the Sons of Ulster Marching Towards the Somme at the Abbey Theatre, Auntie and Me at the Gaiety Theatre, I Keano at the Olympia Theatre, and in numerous productions at the Gate Theatre such as Arcadia, An Ideal Husband, See You Next Tuesday, Eccentricities of a Nightingale, Betrayal (Pinter Festival) and The Deep Blue Sea.

 He played the role of Dmitri in Brian Friel's play The Yalta Game, directed by Patrick Mason for the Gate Theatre at the 2009 Sydney and Edinburgh Festivals.He starred as Setanta de Paor in An Crisis, an Irish language satirical comedy series for TG4 for which he was nominated Best Comedy Actor at the 2010 Monte Carlo Awards.